We are committed to providing an accessible user experience for all website visitors.

 Under the Sea ~ Journey of the Little Mermaid

 It's time to head under the sea on Journey of The Little Mermaid in Fantasyland!
 This omnimover lets guests board a large clamshell and cruise through many iconic scenes from "The Little Mermaid."
 Don't worry — there's no actual water so you won't get wet!
-The ride and exterior queue creates the perfect setting and is a must for any Ariel fans (aka me).
+The ride and exterior queue create the perfect setting, and it is a must for any Ariel fans (aka me).

 Parades and Cavalcades

 With various cavalcades to see, it feels like characters can parade through the streets of Magic Kingdom at any time.
-Throughout the day, you can see the Disney princesses, members of the Fab Five and more!
+Throughout the day, you can see Disney princesses, members of the Fab Five and more!
 And then you have the Festival of Fantasy parade, which showcases so many characters all at once, along with colorful costumes and stunning floats.
 The characters travel from Frontierland, through Liberty Square, past the castle and down Main Street.
 Check the My Disney Experience app for cavalcade and parade showtimes.

-You won't want to miss the nighttime spectacular Disney Enchantment, a new fireworks show that debuted for the 50th-anniversary celebration!
-Disney Enchantment features both classic and modern-day animated films, a new original song called "You Are the Magic," enhanced lighting, fireworks and, for the first time ever, projection effects that extend from Cinderella Castle all the way down Main Street, U.S.A.
+Happily Ever After first debuted in 2017 and has captured our froggy hearts ever since.
+It took a brief hiatus for the 50th-anniversary, but the fan-favorite nighttime spectacular is BACK!
+Upon its return, the projection effects now extend from Cinderella Castle all the way down Main Street, U.S.A.
 The projections combined with the fireworks make for an awe-dropping show.
-Looking for the best spots to catch Disney Enchantment?
+Looking for the best spots to catch Happily Ever After?
 Check out our full guide!